Hudson Bay expedition: Background

-During a visit to France in late 1780, Jean-François de Galaup, comte de Lapérouse, a captain in the French Royal Navy, proposed to hydrographer and politician Charles, comte de Fleurieu the idea of an expedition against the fur trading posts of the British Hudson's Bay Company.
-Secretary of State of the Navy Charles, marquis de Castries and King Louis XVI approved the plan, and Castries issued Lapérouse secret orders that could override those of any fleet commander he served under in the event an opportunity presented itself for such an expedition.
+In late 1780, French Navy captain Jean-François de Galaup, comte de Lapérouse proposed to senior Navy administrator Charles Pierre Claret de Fleurieu the idea of an expedition against the fur trading outposts of the British Hudson's Bay Company (HBC) while on a visit to France.
+Secretary of State of the Navy Charles Eugène Gabriel de La Croix and Louis XVI approved Lapérouse's plan, and La Croix issued Lapérouse secret orders that could override those of any French Navy officer he served under in the event an opportunity presented itself for such an expedition.
 The idea was to organize a small fleet in secret and make as rapid as possible a journey north to Hudson Bay from either Newport, Rhode Island or Boston, Massachusetts, the most northerly ports of North America open to French ships.

 Lapérouse's duties during the 1781 campaign season did not provide him with any chances to exercise his secret orders, but the aftermath of the disastrous French defeat in the April 1782 Battle of the Saintes did present an opportunity.
-France and Spain had been planning an assault on the British colony of Jamaica, but the losses incurred during the battle, including the capture of French admiral Paul, comte de Grasse and his flagship Ville de Paris led them to call off the expedition.
-Lapérouse, on his arrival at Cap-Français, Saint-Domingue after the battle, raised the idea with de Grasse's successor, Louis-Philippe, marquis de Vaudreuil.
-Vaudreuil approved of the plan, and provided Lapérouse with three ships: a ship of the line, the Sceptre (74 guns), and the frigates Astrée (38) and Engageante (34).
-Astrée was under the command of Paul Antoine Fleuriot de Langle, and Engageante was led by André-Charles de La Jaille.
+The French and Spanish militaries had been planning an invasion of the British colony of Jamaica, but the French losses incurred during the battle, including the capture of Admiral François Joseph Paul de Grasse and his flagship Ville de Paris led them to call off the invasion.
+Lapérouse, on his arrival at Cap-Français, Saint-Domingue after the battle, raised the idea with de Grasse's successor, Louis-Philippe de Rigaud, Marquis de Vaudreuil.
+Vaudreuil approved of the plan, and provided Lapérouse with three ships, including the ship of the line Sceptre and frigates Astrée and Engageante.
+Astrée was under the command of Paul Antoine Fleuriot de Langle, and Engageante under André-Charles de La Jaille.

-Preparations for the expedition were carried out secretly and in some haste, since the French were aware of the short season in the far north.
+Preparations for the expedition were carried out secretly and in some haste, since the French were aware of the short seasons in the far north.
 The ships' crews and most of their officers were not informed of the fleet's destination, and Lapérouse, seeking to avoid all suspicion, even avoided carrying cold-weather clothing.
 Vaudreuil recorded the fleet's destination in his records as France, with possible stops in Newport or Boston, and de Langle and de la Jaille were given sealed orders to be opened only upon reaching the latitude of Nova Scotia.
-The fleet took on 250 line infantrymen from the Régiment d'Armagnac and Régiment d'Auxerrois, 40 artillerymen from the Régiment de Metz and 4 field guns and 2 mortars.
-These troops were informed they were being sent to supplement the French Army presence at Newport.
+The fleet took on 250 soldiers from the Armagnac Regiment and Auxerrois Regiment and 40 artillerymen from the Metz Regiment along with four field guns and two mortars.
+These troops were informed they were being sent to supplement the French Royal Army presence at Newport.
 After two weeks of preparation, the fleet set sail from Cap-Français on May 31, 1782.